AFishingAddiction/AFishingAddiction.github.io/_posts/2020-12-29-Fishbrain-mobile-app-review.md

 {% include image.html className="mobile-screenshot" img=page.images.recent-catches-for-Summit-Lake %}

 ## Exact Catch Positions
 With the Pro membership using the interactive map, you will be able to see the exact position on the map where others have caught their fish.
-This can be very helpful in determining hot spots you should target.
+This can be very helpful in determining fishing spot predictions.
 In addition to seeing the exact location, you can also click on the map marker to see the details of the logged catch.
 The exact positions are indicated by the green markers.

 {% include image.html className="mobile-screenshot" img=page.images.exact-catch-positions-for-Summit-Lake %}